Nexus-c/clciker-2.0/README.md

 ## Requirements

--PHP 8.x (or PHP 7.4+) installed
+1.PHP 8.x (or PHP 7.4+) installed.
--A web server (Apache/Nginx) with PHP, or use PHP's built-in server for development -(Optional) MySQL / MariaDB if database.php expects a DB connection -(Optional) Docker
+2.A web server (Apache/Nginx) with PHP, or use PHP's built-in server for development.
+3.(Optional) MySQL / MariaDB if database.php expects a DB connection.
+4.(Optional) Docker.

 -Note: Docker installs all of the requirements needed will be installed by the docker image
 ## Quick start (development)